endjin/Endjin.RecommendedPractices.Bicep/modules/general/storage-account/README.md

 # Storage Account

+Deploys a storage account or returns a reference to an existing one.

+## Description

-Deploys a storage account or returns a reference to an existing one
+Deploys a storage account or returns a reference to an existing one - typically only used where scoping constraints prevent direct use of the raw resource.

 ## Parameters